-The businesses winning with AI content aren’t the ones hitting “generate” and walking away.
-They’re building hybrid workflows that combine machine speed with human judgment.
-And the data backs them up: hybrid AI-human content yields 42% better ROI than either pure AI or pure human approaches (NP Digital, 2025).
+The Twin Cities companies winning with AI content aren’t the ones hitting “generate” and walking away.
+They’re building hybrid workflows that combine machine speed with human editorial judgment.
+The data backs them up: hybrid AI-human content yields 42% better ROI than either pure AI or pure human approaches (NP Digital, 2025).

-This post breaks down what’s actually working, what Google thinks about AI content, and how Minneapolis businesses can build a content strategy that performs in 2026 and beyond.
+This post breaks down what’s actually working with local clients, what Google’s December 2025 Core Update means for AI content, and how Minneapolis businesses can build a content strategy that ranks in 2026 and earns citations from ChatGPT, Perplexity, and Google AI Overviews.

 Related: Minneapolis Made content marketing services